 One other area worth looking at are the careers that other people have chosen and created for themselves to see what resonates with you.

 Try not to idealize those that stand out.

 It’s easy to believe that life will be perfect if you could just be like that person.

 Instead, accept that anything worth doing requires hard work and sacrifice.

 Your mission is to become the best version of yourself, not to be exactly like someone else.

 5.)
 Don’t Rush

-To Find your calling isn’t always straightforward, in fact, I would argue that for most of us it comes about through a seemingly “random” set of circumstances or challenges.
+In fact, I would argue that for most of us, it comes about through a seemingly “random” set of circumstances or challenges.

 How will you find your calling?

 In summary, I believe that we all have a purpose to discover, a calling to answer, an Ikigai to embrace.